sid-siddharthasai/COVID-Tracker-App/README.md

 # COVID Tracker App

-**COVID Tracker app** is an android application which helps the users to get insights of impact of COVID-19 on all the states and union teritories of **India**.
+**COVID Tracker app** is an android application which helps the users to get insights into the impact of COVID-19 on all the states and union territories of **India**.
 This application will provide information such as:
-- Number of **confirmed** cases
+-Number of **confirmed** cases
-- Number of **active** cases
+-Number of **active** cases
-- Number of **deaths**
+-Number of **deaths**
-- Number of people **recovered** from COVID-19
+-Number of people **recovered** from COVID-19
-- Number of **COVID-19 tests** performed
+-Number of **COVID-19 tests** performed
-- Number of people of who are **vaccinated** with single dose and two doses.
+-The number of people who are **vaccinated** with a single dose and two doses.
-- **Total population** of the selected state or union teritory.
+-Total **population** of the selected state or union territory.

 The user interface of the application is user-friendly and easy to understand.

 <br/>![ui](images/app_ui.gif)

-Users can easily get the above information of each state and union teritories by selecting their desired state or union teritory from the provided drop down.
+Users can get the above information about each state and union territory by selecting their desired state or union territory from the provided dropdown.

 <br/>![dropdown](images/app_drop.gif)

 If a user opens this application in the absence of internet then user will be greeted with an alert box.

 <br/>![alert](images/no_internet.gif)

-This application uses provides the information to the users with the help of **REST API**.
-Due to this users can access the information anytime and anywhere with the help of an active internet connection.
+This application provides the information to the users with the help of REST API.
+Due to this, users can access the information anytime and anywhere in the presence of an active internet connection.

 ## Features

 - With the help of an active internet connection users can access the information anywhere and anytime instantly.
 - The information is updated on a daily basis.
 - The provided pie chart helps the user to assess the impact of COVID-19.
-- This application supports screen sizes from 4.7 inch to current available sizes.
+-This application supports screen sizes from 4.7 inches to current available sizes.

 ## Libraries used